The 4 Main Types of Welding and the Differences

 You are free to guide the torch and make adjustments as needed.
 What’s great is that with just a little practice, you can make good, strong welds on mild steel.

-Combined with robotics, GMAW is ideal for automated tasks in high-volume production work like auto manufacturing.
+Combined with robotics, MIG is ideal for automated tasks in high-volume production work like auto manufacturing.

 More advantages include: